drclongstaff/shiny-clots/README.md

 ### Screening tests and false positives, for example with D-dimer assays

-This app was designed to help understand how sensitivity, specificity and prevalence affect rates of false positive and negative test result.
+This app was designed to help understand how sensitivity, specificity and prevalence affect rates of true/false positive and negative results in screening tests.
 It uses some published numbers from D-dimer testing, but is useful for all kinds of screening tests.
-The help tab covers some other possible applications.
+The <i> Notes </i> tab covers some other possible applications.

  <img src="./images/screening1.PNG" alt="Screening"
 	title="D-dimer test example" width="500" height="400" />